letaprodoit/lapdi-facepile/README.txt

 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Facepile allows you to add wordpress users photo icons to your blog's website in grid format.
+Facepile allows you to add WordPress users photo icons to your blog's website in grid format.

 == Description ==

-The Software People's (TSP) Facepile plugin allows you to add wordpress users photo icons to your blog's website in grid format.
+The Software People's (TSP) Facepile plugin allows you to add WordPress users photo icons to your blog's website in grid format.

 = Shortcodes =